Skip to content

 By Angeline Swinkels - Pictures taken for general use for the Social and Economic Council of the Netherlands..., CC BY-SA 4.0.

 "It can be tempting not to act on a report.
 But doing nothing is not an option.
-Employers are legally obliged to create a safe workplace for employees.
+Employers are required by law to create a safe workplace for employees.
 That means they must always act on a report.
-In some cases, an organisation is legally obliged to report it, if there is behaviour that is subject to a statutory reporting requirement, such as rape.
+In some cases, an organisation is required by law to report it, if it involves behaviour that is subject to a statutory reporting requirement, such as rape.
 If the employer is negligent and an employee or intern faces sexual harassment during the internship as a result, for example, the employer may be held liable.

 One of the most important elements in the reporting process is to always communicate well with the reporter.
 If an organisation does not do this, the risk is that the reporter's needs will be ignored, increasing the damage to the reporter and the organisation.
 The role of senior management and supervisors, including supervisory boards (BoS), is often very decisive for the culture within an organisation, and therefore for the proper follow-up of reports."